 Handles can often be afterthoughts.
 They are put on at the end of the building process and, at that point, I think many potters are ready to move on to the next pot.
 But they are important elements, both functionally and aesthetically, so they should really get the attention they deserve.

-In today’s post, Annie Chrietzberg takes us through Paul Donnelly’s handle-making process.
-It’s a great alternative to pulled handles because it cuts down on the mess and the drying time, and still makes lovely, elegant handles. – Jennifer Harnetty, editor.
+In today's post, excerpted from the November/December 2010 issue of Pottery Making Illustrated, Annie Chrietzberg takes us through Paul Donnelly's handle-making process.
+It's a great alternative to pulled handles because it cuts down on the mess and the drying time, and still makes lovely, elegant handles. - Jennifer Harnetty, editor.